 - Mealybug Host Plants: Ornamental flowers, fruiting trees, tomatoes, leafy greens, and vegetables

 - Mealybug Damage: Curled, wilted, and stunted leaves that have been sucked of their sap

-- Mealybug Removal: High pressure hose, pruning, neem oil, dish soap spray, col temperatures, predators
+- Mealybug Control: 70% isoprpyl alcohol, pruning, neem oil, dish soap spray, high pressure hose

 - Mealybug Predators: Ladybugs, lacewings, spiders, beetles, mealybug destroyer

 - Most Common Mealybug in North America: Citrus Mealybug (Planococcus citri)